 The impalas made their appearance, soon followed by the nyalas.
 We played a couple round of cards (which I won – not that I was counting or anything).
 Just when we thought the show was over the elephants made their appearance.
 It seemed slightly rehearsed as they entered stage right, proceeded to walk infront of the waterhole, stopped for a photo op, continued walking to the top of dam wall, stopped for another photo op, and exit stage right again.
 It took about 10 minutes for the 2 elephants to do their act, thereby ending the show for the day.

 While we ate stir-fry next to our bonfire we listened to the lions roaring in the distance while the hippos grunted in response.
-The first group of South Africans (who we learned has been there for 4 days already, leaving the next day) came back from their later afternoon game drive in very good spirits, destroying the peaceful ambiance created by the animals and crackling sound of the firewood burning.
+The first group of South Africans (who we learned has been there for 4 days already, leaving the next day) came back from their late afternoon game drive in very good spirits, destroying the peaceful ambiance created by the animals and crackling sound of the firewood burning.

-I lasted about 1 hour before they irritated me so I went to bed where I still had to listened to all their drunken stories of when they were drunk.
+I lasted about 1 hour before they irritated me, so I went to bed where I still had to listened to all their drunken stories of when they were drunk.
 The lions, which previously sounded nearby, could not be heard and the hippos soon realized that they too cannot compete with the cacophony created by the group.

 By some miracle I managed to fall asleep only to wake up a couple of hours later (approximately 12:30 am) by the same group, still laughing and chatting away with no attempt to even lower their voices.
 The absolute inconsiderate behaviour had me steaming and I was forced to agree with my fellow overlander: South African campers are the worst!
 When we packed up the next morning I was less than pleased and ready to give them a piece of my mind.
 Clayton hates it when I cause a scene so I settled with giving them the Look but they were so oblivious that I do not think they even noticed.